Perfluoroalkyl Substances (PFAS)

 - Champlain Water District’s surface water source is from the deep underwater canyon of Shelburne Bay, at 75 feet of depth and a half-mile from shore.
 CWD made this investment in our protected deep-water intake to be well beyond potential sources of contamination.

-- The testing of CWD’s finished water shows that PFOA was not detected in CWD’s drinking water.
+- The testing of CWD’s finished water shows that PFAS compounds were not detected in CWD’s drinking water.

-- CWD’s “Excellence in Water Treatment” award winning water supply has been monitored quarterly for PFOA beginning in May of 2014 through January 2015.
+- CWD’s “Excellence in Water Treatment” award winning water supply has been monitored quarterly for PFAS beginning in May of 2014 and three times per year to date, and will continue this testing even though the CWD source is not considered at risk.

 - Champlain Water District serves the following twelve municipal water systems: